ibexa/documentation-developer/docs/getting_started/install_ibexa_dxp.md

 !!! tip "Using PostgreSQL"

-    If you want an installation with PostgreSQL instead of MySQL, refer to [Using PostgreSQL](databases.md#using-postgresql).
+    If you want an installation with PostgreSQL instead of MySQL or MariaDB, refer to [Using PostgreSQL](databases.md#using-postgresql).

 #### Install and configure a search engine